Kennel Cough in Dogs: Causes, Facts, and My Experience

 Misha's coughs were more common when he was active.
 During this time, he coughed for long periods and as often as every few seconds.
 In contrast, his coughs occurred for short periods and were less frequent when he was lying down.
 Misha coughed during the night as well as the day, which interrupted his sleep (and mine).
 He was noticeably sleepier than usual during the day.

 Some dogs develop additional symptoms of the disease, including sneezing and a runny nose.
 Some develop a fever or mild loss of appetite.
 Misha didn't experience any of these symptoms, however.

 The video below gives a good approximation of the hacking sound and gagging behaviour that Misha exhibited.
-The narrator is a vet.
+The narrator is a veterinarian.
 It's probably a wise idea to check with your own vet about the advisability of giving your dog the human medicine mentioned at the end of the video, though.
 You should also ask him or her about the correct dose for your dog.

 A Demonstration of the Main Symptom